Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 The Christening / Baptism Party

-After the Christening ceremony is over, everybody heads to the restaurant for the party – usually straight from the Church, but there might be a delay in some cases if the procession is too early.
+After the Christening ceremony is over, everybody heads to the restaurant for the party – usually straight from the Church, but there might be a delay in some cases if the procession is too early in the day.

 In many cases, the party will actually start later in the evening and last all night.
-We started early in the afternoon and the entire party ended before midnight.
+We started early in the afternoon, and the party ended before midnight.

 So it’s not set in stone when the actual party is going to start – the parents are the ones who decide.
 But usually, it’s considered more important for friends and family to be at the party itself than the church ceremony.

-(This is basically because a gift is expected from guests, and the gift is offered at the restaurant, toward the end of the party).
+(This is basically because a gift is expected from guests, and the gift is offered at the restaurant, before the end of the party – more on this below.)

 At the restaurant, you are expected to have themed decorations and basically everything you’d get from a wedding.
 We even got some cutesy personalized paper napkins: